nrwl/nx/docs/nx-cloud/reference/config.md

 ## Cacheable Operations

-Only targets listed in `targetDefaults` with `"cache": true` can be cached using Nx Cloud and distributed using the distributed task execution (DTE).
-You can add new targets to that list.
+Targets can be marked as cacheable either in the `targetDefaults` in `nx.json` or in the project configuration by setting `"cache": true`.
+With this option enabled they can be cached using Nx Cloud and distributed using distributed task execution (DTE).

 ## Timeouts